 When I first heard about scrambled tofu, I was pretty skeptical.
-I thought it sounded quite bland and I couldn’t comprehend it tasting of much at all!
+I thought it sounded quite bland and I honestly couldn’t comprehend it tasting of much at all!
 But then I tried it out myself and absolutely loved it.
-It’s all about seasoning and spices, the tofu is perfectly moist and soaks up the flavours amazingly!
+It’s all about seasoning and spices (trust me).
+When prepared correctly the tofu is perfectly moist and soaks up the flavours amazingly!

 If you make this Easy Tofu Scramble, please make sure to comment below or tag me in your recreations over on Instagram using @ginabnutrition or #ginabnutrition – I absolutely love to see them!

 Is Tofu Scramble Healthy?

 Yes, tofu scramble can definitely be a healthy option, especially when compared to traditional scrambled eggs.
 Here are some reasons why tofu scramble can be considered a healthy choice: